 Here are the tracks you can choose to apply in:

+Investigative Reporting for Video (Scripps/Newsy) NEW!
 Journalism is still about telling people something they didn’t know.
 Having the skills to find that information and synthesize into a compelling story is as crucial as ever.
-You’ll work with some of the best investigative journalists in the business to find important accountability stories. report them.
-Your primary outlet will be broadcast, with a focus on visually immersive, documentary style video production and narrative story telling like this one and this one.
+You’ll work with some of the best investigative journalists in the business to find important accountability stories.
+Your primary outlet will be broadcast, with a focus on visually immersive, documentary style video production and narrative storytelling like what is found in this piece and this one.

 Engagement Reporting (at ProPublica)